Dunstan Chestnuts Castanea dentata X mollissima

 NOTE* Fall trees are shipped in a container & Spring trees are shipped bareroot without soil or a container.

 Flowers: Showy catkins

-Pollination: Plant two Dunstans' for cross pollination
+Pollination: Plant at least two Dunstans' for cross pollination

 Bloom season: May

 Bears: Sep-Oct Depending on climate

 Light requirements: Full sun

 Soil type: Well-drained, non-low lying areas, sandy loam and pH 5.0-7.0